aws-samples/eks-workshop/content/statefulset/configmap.md

 ---

 #### Introduction
 [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) allow you to decouple configuration artifacts and secrets from image content to keep containerized applications portable.
 Using ConfigMap, you can independently control MySQL configuration.
-In this lab, we will use master to serve replication logs to slave and slaves are read-only.

 #### Create ConfigMap
 Copy/Paste the following commands into your Cloud9 Terminal.